{

 "source": [

-"## Step 5: Define the pre-labelling agent\n",
+"## Define the Pre-Labeling Agent\n",

 "\n",

-"The following code provides a template for defining an agent that does pre-labeling.\n",
+"The following code provides a template for defining an agent that does pre-labeling.
+The code uses the [`dep_video_iterator` dependency](../../reference/task_agents.md#encord_agents.tasks.dependencies.dep_video_iterator) to automatically load an iterator of frames as RGB numpy arrays from the video.\n",

 "\n",